noironetworks/charm-nova-cloud-controller/README.md

 Note that there are only two 'name' values the charm knows about: 'requirements' and 'nova'.
 These repositories must correspond to these 'name' values.
 Additionally, the requirements repository must be specified first and the nova repository must be specified last.
-All other repostories are installed in the order in which they are specified.
+All other repositories are installed in the order in which they are specified.

 The following is a full list of current tip repos (may not be up-to-date):